nkabbara/nkabbara.github.io/books/unlimited-memory.md

 More dangerous than boredom is worry.
 Worry is the opposite of peace and you need peace of mind to concentrate. **Eliminate worry** then come back to memorize [^4].
 Learn to practice peace, because if you have no attention you have no retention.

+In both the act of memorization and the act of remembering, be sure to be in a mindful state: anchor to your breath then concentrate.

 [^3]: PIC principle: Purpose: keep the purpose front of mind the whole time.
 The more specific the more it will help you concentrate on the data.
 Interest: Attention deficits are mostly interest deficits.
 Your mind never wanders; it moves toward more interesting things.
 So learn how to generate interest by linking what you're learning and memorizing to how it will affect the physical world, i.e. find a direct link between the material and your goal.
 Curiosity: ask motivational questions that pique your curiosity so you dig deeper into the data.
 How much more capable will memorizing this make me?
 What's the limit?
 Will this show me new ways of doing things?